 I get a version of this question a lot from readers… “How do I name my blog, Ryan?”

 Your blog name represents you and it can be the difference between someone clicking on your blog or passing it over to instead choose your competitor’s site to read on.
 And while this is true, naming your blog is actually NOT the most important part of creating a successful blog.

 The content you create, the feeling that you give your readers and the value you give them far outweighs any blog name you come up with when first launching.

 Consider the company Apple.
 People don’t spend billions of dollars each year on Apple products just because they love the name.
 People buy Apple because they love their products and believe that they have original intuitive ideas that beat their competition.
-Today, many people do love the name Apple, but it was their ingenuity, branding, and marketing that made the company what it is.
+Today, many people do love the name Apple, but it was their ingenuity, brand name, and marketing that made the company name what it’s worth today.

 Despite this truth, your blog name is going to be the first thing people see in search results—and today’s recent blogging statistics show that your name does matter.
 Your blog’s name (and domain you choose) will tell people something about you and your blog, so you want to make a strong first impression.

 If you’re you’re ready to start your blog, but can’t commit to a name, then start right here with my quick tips for how to name a blog, first.

 On the other hand, if you already have a few ideas about what you’d like to name your blog, then you can check whether or not your dream blog name is available using this quick search tool: